Styles of Raw Feeding

 I am certainly not suggesting that you encourage or allow your dog to chase and catch wildlife, but could you offer some more enrichment at mealtimes?

 This could be by adding a little steamed or pureed vegetables into their meals, a sprinkling of herbs or blackberries, offering some appropriate fresh cooked food, rotating the flavour or type of food you offer, the use of interactive food toys, snuffle mats, games in the garden that involve tracking and finding their favourite treats or food.
-This will make meals times more than just filling an empty stomach and go some way to enriching the life of a highly sensory being that is our beloved dog.

 Eggs are great for our Dogs !